Electronic Publication/s

 Hideko Matsuo

-The Postponement of Motherhood and its Child Health Consequences: Birth Weight and Weight Gain during the First Year of Life page 91
+The Postponement of Motherhood and its Child Health Consequences: Birth Weight and Weight Gain during the First Year of Life 91

 doi: 10.1553/populationyearbook2006s91